I have been here perhaps 10 times. Maybe 15. I’m sure I could look it up but I’m lazy. But I wanted to bring my friend, Tim, with me.

 Second Garmin displayed digits down to the hundredths and appeared to be very accurate when uploading to a website.
 In other words, if you rode 10.01 miles then your upload will show 10.01 miles.

 Wahoo shows distances in tenths.
 Almost immediately Wahoo would display 0.1 miles.
-But if you wanted exactly 10 miles and waited until the odometer shows 10.0 miles, most likely the upload would be a little short, e.g., 9.96 miles.
+Actually, it’s not “immediately” but likely 0.05 miles which is rounded up to 0.1.
+If you wanted exactly 10 miles and waited until the odometer shows 10.0 miles, most likely the upload would be a little short, e.g., 9.95 miles.
 If one is anal-retentive or obsessive-compulsive about exact mileage figures then you will probably not like the Wahoo.

 Third, Garmin had a return to start mapping feature which would presumably route you back to your start location using the shortest routes.